 - Urge employees to try to induce others to oppose the union or keep out of it.

 - Visit the homes of employees to urge them to reject the union

 Contact our Organizers – we’re here to help!

 Interested in joining the union?
-If you think your work life would improve with our union representing your interests, contact our Director of Organizing, Colin Keeping, firstname.lastname@example.org, or one of our local Organizers.
+If you think your work life would improve with our union representing your interests, contact our Director of Organizing, Joe Wilson, firstname.lastname@example.org, or one of our local Organizers.